Internal Grad Webpage: https://sites.google.com/a/uci.edu/irvineanth/

 A: Contact the instructor of your independent study or dissertation research course for an authorization code!
 You will need this code to enroll.
 Keep in mind that you must be enrolled in 12 units to be a full time student, so if you are done with your required seminar courses, please register for dissertation research in the amounts of units you need to be at 12 units.

-Q: Where can I fund a list of campus resources?
+Q: Where can I find a list of campus resources?

 A: Click here for a resource list is designed with UCI graduate teaching assistants in mind, but may also be useful as a reference for faculty, staff, and other members of the campus community.
 Asterisks (*) indicate resources that are especially relevant to undergraduate students.
 You may consider including some of these on your syllabus or course website, and/or keeping a copy on hand to refer students as appropriate.